All Episodes

 Does anybody teach guts in school anymore?

-I I'll tell you where they do teach guts in school.
+I'll tell you where they do teach guts in school.

-Uh they teach guts somewhere else, too.
+They teach guts somewhere else, too.

-Well, go your program teaches guts.
+Well, your program teaches guts.

-Have you got any guts to be who you are and to be what you want to be, to be an American the way you should be.
+Have you got any guts to be who you are and to be what you want to be, to be an American the way you should be?

 And that takes a lot.